thejayhaykid/astro-blog/src/content/blog/engineering/2024/not-renewing-copilot.md

 draft: false
 ---

+_I honestly tried to ironically have Microsoft Copilot make the hero image for this post.
+But they were all terrible so I gave up.
+Credit [Gerard Siderius on Unsplash](https://unsplash.com/@siderius_creativ)_

 I paid for an entire year of personal access to GitHub Copilot.
 About a month before my subscription ended, I asked myself if I was getting the value from it that I was hoping for.
 The answer, obviously, was no. So I wanted to explain some of my reasons, some of my hope, and why I am just using free LLM's and old-fashioned Googling again.

 ## It's good at the basics, mostly